wmason1997/WM-Portfolio/README.md

 to the place-holder websites as well as other styling details.
 It helped me to get the work section's cards flex the way I wanted them to.
 The placeholder websites I used were StatMuse for MySQL, IMDb for MongoDB, an Online Calculator for JavaScript, and
 Spotify for Bootstrap.
 Of course, I did not program anything regarding these websites but they seemed like good stand-in applications from my understanding of what the associated programming languages could accomplish.

 I had a tutoring session with Corrado Alfano on 10/15 (scheduled through the course Calendly) where he helped me to understand flexbox better and break the problem down into more manageable steps.
+I then further referenced the Week 2 Mini-Project for help.

 For color inspiration, I looked through https://www.khroma.co/train and selected colors I enjoyed to put them together for this webpage.